Policy-Based Routing OpenWrt Package Documentation

 • The dnsmasq nftset entries will be used for domains (if supported and enabled).

-• Policies with the MAC-addresses, IP addresses or local device names in src_addr can be created as iptables rules or ipset entries.
+• Policies with the MAC-addresses, IP addresses, netmasks or local device names will result in a rule targeting an anonymous/in-line or a named nft sets.

 • The policy priority is the same as its order as listed in Web UI and /etc/config/pbr.
 The higher the policy is in the Web UI and configuration file, the higher its priority is.